 The IIFYM and Renaissance Diet Workbook

-This IIFYM and Renaissance Diet calculator (link to spreadsheet) workbook should work for you whether you want to determine daily macronutrient goals for IIFYM or the meal specific macros for the Renaissance Diet.
+This IIFYM and Renaissance Diet calculator (see links at top of page) workbook should work for you whether you want to determine daily macronutrient goals for IIFYM or the meal specific macros for the Renaissance Diet.
 It should also work for those who want to lose weight like me or those who are seeking bodyweight gains.

 Start in the macro calculator tab and enter your personal details in the orange boxes, some of these are drop down selections to restrict your answers.
 Please note that I have not protected this spreadsheet in anyway, which means you are free to amend to suit your own needs but also means you can mess the whole thing up if you overwrite a formula.